uabrc/researcher_facing_readthedocs/source/slurm/sbatch_usage.rst

 - Each user has a maximum amount of requestable resources across all jobs.
   Submitted jobs beyond this resource limit will be kept in the queue until a user's prior jobs have completed.
+- If a script finishes executing before the requested time limit, the job will automatically close.
+However requesting the max amount of time will cause scheduler priority to decrease.

 Single Batch Job